-Only small proportions (from 1.0 to 2.9 percent) of households that participated in the three largest Federal food assistance programs reported eating at an emergency kitchen during the 12 months prior to the survey.
-Nevertheless, these households comprised a sizeable share of emergency kitchen users.
-Among households with incomes less than 185 percent of the poverty line who reported that someone in the household ate one or more meals at an emergency kitchen, 54.3 percent received food stamps (up from 33.6 percent in 2002 and 27.5 percent in 2001), 30.2 percent received free or reduced-cost meals in the National School Lunch Program, 9.6 percent received WIC benefits, and 63.4 percent participated in at least one of these three programs.
+Only small proportions (from 1 to 3 percent) of households that participated in the three largest Federal food assistance programs reported eating at an emergency kitchen during the 12 months prior to the survey.
+Nevertheless, these households comprised a sizeable share of emergency kitchen users in the housed population.
+Among households with incomes less than 185 percent of the poverty line who reported that someone in the household ate one or more meals at an emergency kitchen, 40.6 percent received food stamps, 23.5 percent received free or reduced-cost meals in the National School Lunch Program, 7.5 percent received WIC benefits, and 50.6 percent participated in at least one of these three programs.
 These statistics probably overstate the actual shares of emergency kitchen users who participate in the Federal food assistance programs, however.
 The households most likely to be underrepresented in the food security survey-those homeless or tenuously housed-are also less likely than other households to participate in the Federal food assistance programs.

-Table 16-Combined use of Federal and community food assistance programs by low-income households, 20031
+Table 16 Combined use of Federal and community food assistance programs by low-income households,1 2004

-Category Share of category that obtained food from food pantry Share of food pantry users in category Share of category that ate meal at emergency kitchen Share of emergency kitchen users in category Percent Received food stamps previous 30 days 27.1 46.8 2.9 54.3 Received free or reduced-price school lunch previous 30 days 16.6 35.8 1.3 30.2 Received WIC previous 30 days 16.9 15.4 1.0 9.6 Participated in one or more of the three Federal programs 19.6 67.2 1.7 63.4 Did not participate in any of the three Federal programs 5.0 32.8 .5 36.6
+Share of Share of category that category that Share of obtained food Share of food ate meal at emergency from food pantry users emergency kitchen users pantry category kitchen in category Percent Received food stamps previous 30 days 25.9 43.8 3.0 40.6 Received free or reduced-price school lunch previous 30 days 18.0 37.7 1.4 23.5 Received WIC previous 30 days 17.7 15.9 1.1 7.5 Participated in one or more of the three Federal programs 19.4 65.1 1.9 50.6 Did not participate in any of the three Federal programs 5.8 34.9 1.0 49.4